Internal diffraction dynamics of trilobite molecules: Theoretical framework and Methodology

 where $\chi_k(R)$ are the stationary eigenstates of $H_n$ with eigenenergies $E_k$, i.e. $H_n \chi_k(R) = E_k \chi_k(R)$, and the expansion amplitudes are given by the standard inner-product $a_k=\left<\chi_k(R)|\chi(R,t=0)\right>$.

 Our wavepacket is initialized as a Gaussian centered at position $R_0$ with width $\sigma$ with zero initial momentum, i.e. $\chi(R,t=0)\propto \exp\left[ -\left(R-R_0\right)^2/(4\sigma^2) \right]$, and the time dependent probability density function $|\chi (R,t)|^2$ is determined.
 An initially displaced wavepacket in the trilobite potential, will oscillate back and forth, returning to its initial position accounting for the anharmonic character of the potential.
 During this process, it will scatter off the oscillatory portion of the potential, which acts as a diffraction grating, facilitating the back-scattering (and forward- scattering) of a time-evolving wavepacket.
 Via the Fourier transform, we also analyze the momentum space wavefunction, $\phi(P,t) = \mathcal{F}\{\chi (R,t)\}$, and the oscillatory potential $\mathcal{F}\{V_{osc} (R)\}$ to study and explain such scattering effects in momentum space.
 In the following we numerically investigate the vibrational dynamics of ULRM in the position and momentum space for different initial state configurations and different principle quantum numbers, using the framework discussed above.
+The stationary eigenstates of $H_n$ are calculated utilizing a tenth order finite difference method \cite{Groenenboom_1990}, which are then used to simulate the time-evolving wavepacket (Eq.~\ref{Eq:Chi}).
+Owing to the simplicity of the system, we achieve converged, accurate results with relatively little computational effort.
+Hence the results have been calculated with step sizes of $\Delta_R \sim 2 $ a.u. and $\Delta_t \sim 0.05 $ ns.